mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --split-partitions

   Dump partitions into separate files.
-This options overrides the --rows option for partitioned tables.
+This option overrides the --rows option for partitioned tables.

 Checksum Options
 ----------------